Brand: Brand image

 Apple: Known for innovation, sleek design, and premium quality, Apple's brand image appeals to consumers seeking cutting-edge technology.

 Brand image refers to the perception consumers have about a brand, shaped by their interactions, experiences, and beliefs regarding the brand's products or services.
 It's the impression that resides in the minds of consumers, influencing their purchasing decisions and loyalty.

 Brand trust

 Nike: Associated with athleticism, performance, and motivation, Nike's brand image resonates with both professional athletes and fitness enthusiasts.

-Brand trust is the intrinsic 'believability' that any entity evokes.
-In the commercial world, the intangible aspect of brand trust impacts the behavior and performance of its business stakeholders in many intriguing ways.
-It creates the foundation of a strong brand connect with all stakeholders, converting simple awareness to strong commitment.
+Brand trust is the faith of consumers in the brand.
+A brand trust impacts the behavior and performance of its business stakeholders in many ways.
+It creates the foundation of a strong connection with stakeholders, converting awareness into commitment.

 A positive brand image fosters trust among consumers, leading to increased loyalty and repeat purchases.
-When consumers perceive a brand positively, they are more likely to choose it over competitors.
+When consumers perceive a brand positively, they are more likely to choose it over its competitors.

 Market Differentiation

-A distinctive brand image helps a company stand out in a competitive market, making its products or services more recognizable and appealing.
+Some say that a distinctive brand image helps a company stand out in a competitive market, making its products or services more recognizable and appealing.